-To date, the Refuge has protected 9,660 acres in Minnesota.
+To date, the Refuge has protected 11,400 acres in Minnesota.
 Funding from the Outdoor Heritage Fund (OHF) will allow The Nature Conservancy (TNC) and US Fish and Wildlife Service (USFWS), working in partnership, to significantly accelerate this progress.
-TNC and USFWS will cooperate on protecting approximately 2,000 acres of native prairie and associated habitat in the 49 Minnesota counties within the Refuge boundary.
-Of these, we expect to protect approximately 900 acres in fee title and approximately 1,100 acres with permanent habitat easements.
+TNC and USFWS will cooperate on protecting approximately 2,350 acres of native prairie and associated habitat in the 49 Minnesota counties within the Refuge boundary.
+We expect to protect approximately 940 acres in fee title and approximately 1,410 acres with permanent habitat easements.

 This program's work is targeted at protecting high-quality native habitat in areas with existing concentrations of native prairie, wetlands, and protected lands.
-The lands protected will consist of native prairie and associated habitats including wetlands, streams, and lakes.
+The lands protected will consist of native prairie and associated habitats including wetlands, streams, coulees, and lakes.